 Young women who are sexually active should begin receiving yearly routine pap smears.

-As we get older, disease can become more prevalent so, it’s important to keep up routine physical exams.
+As we get older, disease can become more prevalent so, it's important to keep up on physical exams.

 What You Need to Know for Your Routine Physical Exam - Organize yourself and get ready for your routine physical exam by knowing your health history along with your family's.